cloudbase/garm-provider-azure/README.md

         },
         "vnet_subnet_id": {
             "type": "string",
             "description": "The ID of the subnet to use for the VM.
-Must be in the same region as the VM."
+Must be in the same region as the VM.
+This is required if disable_network_isolation is set to true, otherwise it is ignored."
+        },
+        "disable_network_isolation": {
+            "type": "boolean",
+            "description": "Disable network isolation for the VM."
         }
     }
 }